| Poland’s

 port, having to build one at Gydnia near Danzig.

-Though nearly land-locked and having no
+Though nearly land-locked and having very little

-proud heritage, Poland inherited several thousand
+native naval tradition, Poland inherited several thousand

 experienced officers and sailors from the